raku-community-modules/Test-When/SPECIFICATION.md

 ## Optional Modules

 Some distributions can offer extra functionality if the user has an optional module installed.
-The purpose of Test::Is is to allow writing tests testing such optional functionality by detecting availability of such an optional module.
+The purpose of Test::When is to allow writing tests testing such optional functionality by detecting availability of such an optional module.